gongbaocairang/hello-world/README.md

 # hello-world
-#hello . my name is gongbaocairang . i am a student. i am come from the ganan station. i live to your all
+#hello . my name is gongbaocairang . i am a student. i am come from the ganan station. i like to your all